 So no rush to leave the hospitality of Monique and Jean-Pierre which continued as we all enjoyed a convivial breakfast together.

 We each had a group photo taken by Monique’s daughter.

 Tineke had already left when I started the walk along the Roman road to Corbiel.
 It was already warm and would get much hotter as the day progressed.

 It was really just a straight 20 kilometre walk with one little confusing kink in the middle – two bends and five paths to choose from – I think we both chose the wrong path before finding the correct path.

-> Tineke arrived and shortly after, Mr Mirofle called by with a very warming welcome and asked what time we would like to eat and would we like beer or wine.
+Tineke arrived and shortly after, Mr. Mirofle called by with a very warm welcome and asked what time we would like to eat and would we like beer or wine.

-> At 7.00 pm he came with a basket of food for dinner and breakfast.
+At 7.00 pm he came with a basket of food for dinner and breakfast.
 So Tineke and I enjoyed a very convivial supper – she spoke very good English as most Dutch people do